mayorau3/neko-taku-app/README.md

 I can't have a cat because I live alone.
 I can't go out because I have a cat.
 If someone takes care of my cat.
 If someone leaves a cat to me temporarily.
 This app helps us grant wishes each other.
 The connection between people will also spread through cats.<br>

 A person who wants to leave their cat, a person who wants to take care of cats, this is the app for matching their wishes.<br>
-Cat's owner registers the cat's information for this app.
-House's owner registers their house's information for this app.<br>
+Cat owner registers the cat information for this app.
+House owner registers their house information for this app.<br>
-The lists of house are displayed in the top page and cat's owner can search house's information near their home or according to their desired conditions.
+The lists of house are displayed in the top page and cat owner can search house information near their home or according to their desired conditions.
-You browse the details of house's information, enter the required information if you wish, and make a reservation for leaving.
+You browse the details of house information, enter the required information if you wish, and make a reservation for leaving.
 <br>
 <br>